scretu/spies/README.md

 ... or...

-You can run it on minikube
+You can run it on minikube (by installing it via Helm or an Operator and a CRD)

 </details>